 Astilbe, like many perennials, can be divided if the root clump gets too large.
 Astilbes do best when they are divided about every three years.
 This means that you dig up the plant’s root ball and literally divide it by cutting it into several pieces.

-Dividing astilbe plants are good for the plants because it eliminates the formation of overcrowded clumps, and helps the plants stay heathy.
+Dividing astilbe plants is good for the plants because it eliminates the formation of overcrowded clumps, and helps the plants stay healthy.
 The new plants created by dividing astilbe plants can be transplanted to other garden flower beds.

 How to Transplant Astilbe

-If you want to know how to transplant astilbe, start by watering the plant thoroughly, until the soil is completely saturated.
+If you want to know how to transplant an astilbe, start by watering the plant thoroughly until the soil is completely saturated.
 This is an important step in astilbe transplanting since watering loosens the roots, making it easier to remove them from the ground.